Burnsedia/burnsedia.github.io/design-docs/active/automated-portfolio/sdd.md

 ## Context

-burnsedia.dev is currently unused.
-The domain matches the GitHub username (Burnsedia) and is the natural home for an automated portfolio that reflects everything built on GitHub.
-With the existing plan to have two sites (personal blog on baileyburnsed.dev, product/brand on burnsedia.dev), burnsedia.dev is the ideal candidate for a fully automated JAMStack site that generates itself from GitHub data with no manual content management.
+burnsedia.dev is a learning sandbox for exploring AI-powered automated site creation.
+The point is not to build a canonical portfolio or business site — it's to learn how to build systems that generate SEO/GEO-optimized pages automatically from source data.
+The site is the artifact, but the learning is the point.
+This lives alongside baileyburnsed.dev, which remains the primary site.

 ## Goal

-Create a fully automated Astro static site on Netlify at burnsedia.dev that generates SEO/GEO-optimized pages from GitHub API data.
+As a learning exercise, create a fully automated Astro static site on Netlify at burnsedia.dev that generates SEO/GEO-optimized pages from GitHub API data.
 Every repo, release, and sponsorware project gets its own discoverable page.
 The site rebuilds automatically via webhook whenever GitHub activity happens.

 ## Non-Goals